of plugs and sockets

 No DAMW mark.

-MPAD: German industry standard for Bakelite products, issued by the Staatliche Materialprüfungsamt zu Berlin-Dahlem (State Materials Testing Institute in Berlin-Dahlem).
+MPAD: German industry standard for Bakelite* products, issued by the Staatliche Materialprüfungsamt zu Berlin-Dahlem (State Materials Testing Institute in Berlin-Dahlem).
 Marks contain a code that identifies the press work, which was often the manufacturer of plugs and sockets.
 MPAD marks were not compulsory.
-Bakelite products could be tested from 1924 until early 1960s.
+Bakelite products have been tested from 1924 until early 1960s.

-DAMW: mark on products made of phenol and urea based resins (comparable to Bakelite) issued by the Deutsches Amt für Material und Warenprüfung (DDR Organization for Testing of Materials and Goods).
-The significance of compulsory DAMW marks was comparable to MPAD marks.
+DAMW: marks on products made of phenol- and urea-formadehyde resins (comparable to Bakelite) issued by the Deutsches Amt für Material und Warenprüfung (DDR Organization for Testing of Materials and Goods).
+From ca. 1960, DAMW marks were compulsory.

 See page on MPAD and DAMW molding marks for details.